 £30,000 per year where the taxpayer has been resident in the UK for at least seven out of the last nine years

 £60,000 per year once the taxpayer has been resident in the UK for at least 12 out of the last 14 tax years

 Note that the £90,000 remittance basis charge was abolished with effect from 6 April 2017.

 The remittance basis is discussed in the Remittance basis ― overview guidance note and the remittance basis charge is covered in the Remittance basis ― formal election guidance note.

-The Payment of tax due under Self Assessment guidance note discusses the various options available to the taxpayer to pay his Self Assessment tax liability.
+The Payment of tax due under self assessment guidance note discusses the various options available to the taxpayer to pay their self assessment tax liability.

 ITA 2007, s 809V

 The transfer of funds from an overseas account to a UK account to pay the tax does not meet these conditions and so will be treated as a remittance.